 The Polytechnic curriculum emphasises on project work and collaborative learning.
 In their final year, students must either do an Industry Based Project or Final Year Project.
 This gives them a sense of how things work in the real world.

-Project work and interning inevitably gives polytechnic grads an edge over JC grads in the working world.
+Project work and interning inevitably give Polytechnic grads an edge over JC grads in the working world.

-If your child is used to working in silos, or has difficulty socialising, junior college might be a better fit.
-Or you could look at it differently and consider polytechnic to force your child out of his comfort zone now rather than when in university or the working world.
+If your child is used to working solo, or has difficulty socialising, Junior College might be a better fit.
+Or you could look at it differently and consider Polytechnic to force your child out of his comfort zone now rather than when in university or the working world.

 5. Grading System